 Depending on the technology you are assessing, some categories are more important than others.
 Here you can indicate how important you think this category is for this technology.

 If this category is not applicable for this technology, please select 'Yes.'

-If your technology registers personal data you have to be aware of privacy legislation and the concept of privacy.
-Personal data can be interpreted in a broad way.
-Maybe your technology does not collect personal data, but can be used to assemble personal data.
-If you are collecting special personal data (like health or ethnicity) your should be extra aware.
+If this technology registers personal data you have to be aware of privacy legislation and the concept of privacy.
+Think hard about this question.
+Remember: personal data can be interpreted in a broad way.
+Maybe this technology does not collect personal data, but can be used to assemble personal data.
+If the technology collects special personal data (like health or ethnicity) you should be extra aware.

 An example: GriefbotThe General Data Protection Regulation defines personal data as data relating to an identified or an identifiable natural person.
 Natural persons are living persons, so the GDPR in principle does not apply to deceased persons.

 However, our Griefbot is also filled with data of living persons as well, especially those with a close relation to the deceased, to which data the GDPR will apply.

 Also the data of the persons that use the griefbot is processed in different ways, and some of these data falls within the scope of the GDPR.

 For both of these categories we know that some of the data that feeds the Griefbot contains sensitive categories of data as well.
 For example, some Griefbots are fueled with mail conversations and that means that a lot of very sensitive personal data can be included.

 A lot of people share with their loved ones very sensitive data like passwords and bankaccounts etc. which can be a huge risk of potential hazard.